mlflow/mlflow/docs/source/llms/tracing/search-traces.rst

   a trace.
 It supports the same filtering capabilities as `MlflowClient.search_traces` and additionally allows you to specify fields to extract from traces.
 See :ref:`extract_fields` for details.

-The pandas Dataframe returned by consists of the following columns by default:
+The pandas Dataframe returned by the :py:func:`mlflow.search_traces` API consists of the following columns by default:

 - request_id: A primary identifier of a trace
 - trace: A trace object.